 Which authenticator app should I use?

-Providing strong security and a great user experience remain a top priority for Crypto.com.
+Providing strong security and a great user experience remains a top priority for Crypto.com.
 We recommend Authy.

 Multiple-device functionality: 2FA tokens automatically sync to any new device you authorize.
 And, if a device is lost, stolen, or retired, you can deauthorize it from any authorized device just as quickly.